BLCM/BLCMods/Borderlands 2 mods/Astor/Quest Reward/Double Quest Reward Redux/ReadMe.md

   - "Move" the Octo (Unique shotgun Tediore) reward from Slap Happy (Hammerlock mission) in The Highlands: Outwash to Capture The Flag in Sawtooth Cauldron, on this way, my Mod Hammerlock Jakobs Sponsor can reward the Tidal Wave (Unique shotgun Jakobs) with the Slap Happy mission.

 - v1.0.4, September 10, 2018
-  - Added a 3rd option in Uncle Teddy mission: the choice between 1 Commerce and 1 Bitch you give the plans to Hyperion.
+  - Added a 3rd option in *Uncle Teddy* mission in Arid Nexus - Badlands: the choice between 1 Plasma Caster Finesse or 1 SMG Bitch you give the plans to Hyperion.
-  - Added a option for the Moxxi Discord Solver given by Moxxi for the mission "Hell Hath No Fury" in Opportunity.
+  - Added a option for the Moxxi Discord Solver given by Moxxi for the mission *Hell Hath No Fury* in Opportunity.

+- v1.0.5, October 25, 2018
+  - Added DLC 1 - Captain Scarlett and Her Pirate's Booty

 ### To do: